CRMExpertsNY/TimesheetNinjaSuite/README.md

 # TimesheetNinjaSuite
-For tracking time and measuring productivity against any and all modules in SuiteCRM.
+Track time and measure productivity against any and all modules in SuiteCRM, including support cases and project tasks.
+Built in start and stop timer, automatic email and screen pop reminders, PDF timesheet templates, advanced reporting and exporting features.
+Ideal for generating invoices for your clients.

 <img src="https://github.com/CRMExpertsNY/TimesheetNinjaSuite/blob/master/Docs/suitecrm_logo_large.png?raw=true" width="200">